 In 1981 the First International Rally was held in Cherokee, North Carolina with about a dozen members in attendance from both Canada and the USA.
 The Second International Rally was held the next year in Niagara Falls, Ontario with more members.
 The organization grew slowly from there until 1985 when a second article was featured in Trailer Life Magazine.
 The response this time was overwhelming and the International Rally that year exploded in attendance with many new members joining at that event.

-Many godly men and women of God have served CFC in leadership through the years.
+Many godly men and women of God have served Campers For Christ (CFC) in leadership through the years.
 Past CFC Presidents Dick Edwards and Charles Shockley in particular were influential in promoting and encouraging the members to aggressively evangelize and minister at campgrounds in the Name of Jesus and for the glory of God.
 There have been hundreds of events held in campgrounds everywhere and untold thousands of times when Jesus was shared.

 Every kind of campground ministry you can imagine has been done, from campfire devotions to healing and revival meetings where tremendous miracles were witnessed.
 Campground chaplains have held church services under the trees and in RV Parks in many places.
-Sharing God’s love has resulted in God only knows how many salvations and healings.
+Sharing God’s love has resulted in perhaps hundreds of salvations and healings.
 That is the real purpose of CFC.

 At this time, CFC is enjoying a new time of growth again as a younger generation has begun to join.
 New ideas and new ways of communicating the vision of CFC have begun to have an impact.
 Slowly CFC is being revived and the expectation is that we will continue to grow and thrive again as we remember that Campers For Christ Ministries was God’s idea.

-International rallies are help bi-annually in the fall.
-Chapter rallies continue to be held in the Southwest and Midwest parts of the USA several times a year.
-Today, the majority of activity is in the western USA but CFC continues to have members from all over North America.
+National rallies are held annually in different parts of the eastern, central, and western areas of the USA.
+Chapter rallies continue to be held in the many parts of the USA several times a year.
+Today, much of the activity is in the southeastern, south central, and southwest parts of the USA but CFC continues to have members from all over North America.

 CFC provides decals for RVs, crests for jackets, and a newsletter we call the “Campground Witness” which is published four times a year.
-Our club is not highly structured, we prefer a more informal approach so that everyone can find a place, from those most shy to those most outgoing.
-We just want to give all who want to proclaim Jesus the opportunity to do so, either quietly in answer to questions about the club or more actively in church services in parks and campgrounds.
+Our organization is not highly structured, we prefer a more informal approach so that everyone can find a place, from those shyest to those most outgoing.
+We just want to give all who want to proclaim Jesus the opportunity to do so, either quietly in answer to questions about the organization or more active in church services in parks and campgrounds.

 (This history is compiled in 2017 from a number of sources with quotes in whole or part.
-Content was used especially from the work of Brenda Ayres, the CFC Historian for many years before she went to heaven.)
+The content was used especially from the work of Brenda Ayres, the CFC Historian for many years before she went to heaven.
+It was updated in 2022 to reflect current growth and the changes that are always ongoing over time.)